• Training

 Social learning picks up where knowledge management leaves off

-The emergence of social learning owes a credit to many factors, but perhaps none quite so much as the rising recognition of the value of crowdsourcing.
+The emergence of social learning owes credit to many factors, but perhaps none quite so much as the rising recognition of the value of crowdsourcing.
 Coined by Wired Magazine in the early 2000s, crowdsourcing was a recognition that the collective intelligence of a large community is almost always better than even the best insights of a single expert.

 For organizations, the potential of crowdsourcing has found an invaluable role as social learning.
 Whereas knowledge management required a small and dedicated team to ascertain which knowledge might be essential to preserve, social learning throws open the doors to any employee to decide what expertise they feel is important to share.
 The result is the potential to create a researchable reference of institutional knowledge that’s both wider and deeper than was ever possible with traditional knowledge management.
 And because more ideas are shared there, more employees will be inclined to utilize the resource — creating a virtuous cycle that aids in adoption.